What is a good kitty?

 As hunters, food is a prime motivator for cats.
 Coupled with their love of heights, food left unattended on the kitchen counter creates an obvious temptation.
 The truth is most cats can jump 5 – 7 feet in milliseconds and the average kitchen counter in the US is only 36 inches.
 So, it poses a meager challenge to grab the food and slink away.

-After baking a new loaf of bread, my husband set it on the kitchen counter and planted our motion-activated SSSCat in front of it.
+After baking a new loaf of bread, I set it on the kitchen counter and planted the motion-activated SSSCat in front of it.

 Ffffffffffffff!
 The sweet sound of another loaf of bread saved.